antiochtheatre/antiochtheatre.github.io/index.md

   </figcaption>
 </figure>

-In addition to Kickstarter, we&rsquo;re offering exciting personalized support opportunities, including:
+In addition to Kickstarter, we&rsquo;re offering exciting <a href="sponsor.html">personalized support opportunities</a>, including:

 * Custom engraved sidewalk and wall stars
 * Seat sponsorships